frmdstryr/mamba-buildpack/README.md

 ### Usage and files needed

 An `mamba.yml` file is needed.
-This is a standard conda env file but it should also contain the url to the buiild of of `micromamba` to install, as the `runtime`.
+This is a standard conda env file but it should also contain the url to the build of of `micromamba` to install, as the `runtime`.
 See the example below.

 The supported runtimes are the ones in [this list](https://anaconda.org/conda-forge/micromamba/)